 Since I quit regular posting to this blog I've been busy.

-I've written some books, over a hundred Squidoo lenses, and started on a journey of personal growth.
+I've written many books, over a hundred Squidoo lenses, and started on a journey of personal growth.

 I'm having fun.

 Perhaps it's time for you to start exploring all the great things you are capable of accomplishing.